 “We can’t really fire anyone.
 We’re all friends.”

-“Wouldn’t life be nice if that’s all that counted.”
+“Wouldn’t life be nice if that’s all that counts.”

 “We’re still 16.
 This road trip made me feel like 30.”

-“You wanted to be in charge.
+“You want to be in charge.
 So, how’s this show gonna go?”

 “We’re only doing our own songs.
 Who knows what the audience will think.
-We have one song that is a sure hit, but Robby usually sings and performs it.
+We have one song that is a sure hit, which Robby usually sings and performs.
 Jack and I will do it tonight.
 It requires we swing around the room from the sprinkler pipes and act like monkeys.
 Other than that, we sing about Miami and our lives, sex and drugs, y’know.”

 “Jesus, kid.
 How am I gonna film that?
 I gotta get more lighting.
 Can’t ya just stay on stage like a good rock band?”